fwong03/celery/docs/userguide/calling.rst

       kombu.exceptions.OperationalError: [Errno 61] Connection refused

-If you have :ref:`retries <calling-retry>` enabled this will only happen after retries are exhausted, or when disabled immediately.
+If you have :ref:`retries <calling-retry>` enabled this will only happen after the maximum number of retries are exhausted.
+If retry is disabled the exception will be raised immediately.

-You can handle this error too:
+You can handle this error, too:

 .. code-block:: pycon